angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 keep countermagic up.
 Clique is tricky when trying to utilise cards like Predict or Ideas Unbound but is relatively superfluous if executing something with just cantrips.
 You can also build a pile around it *if* you can predict when the opponent will use it however that can be tricky.
+Also be mindful of timing for your opponent being able to *snipe* an LED with the artifact destruction mode.

 ## Final Thoughts